ptmfitch/rainy-day/frontend/README.md

 This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.

+### MongoDB Installation

+Install the Atlas environment using the terraform script

+To seed all the data, run

+    npm run seed_data

+This runs all the scripts in the data directory

+* create_transactions.mjs
+* create_embeddings.mjs
+* create_category_by_description.mjs
+* savings_history.mjs
+* total_savings.mjs
+* seed.mjs

 ## Learn More

 To learn more about Next.js, take a look at the following resources: